Kentucky Butter Bundt Cake

 - Don slices with a dollop of sweetened whipped cream and balsamic strawberries or your favorite sweetened fresh fruit.
 I vote peaches.

-- How about with a scoop of mint chocolate chip ice cream drizzled with a rich fudge sauce or, for the holidays, or with a scoop of peppermint stick ice cream and a dollop of marshmallow cream?
+- How about with a scoop of mint chocolate chip ice cream drizzled with a rich fudge sauce?
+Or, for the holidays, try a scoop of peppermint stick ice cream and a dollop of marshmallow cream?

-- Lemon curd and berries are perfect for the citrus lover.
+- Lemon curd and berries are perfect toppings for the citrus lover.

 Tips for Making Bundt Cakes:

-I’ve added my tips to the recipe notes but thought I’d reinforce these hints for making a beautiful Bundt Cake.
+I’ve added my tips to the recipe notes, but I thought I’d reinforce these hints for making a beautiful Bundt Cake.

 - Older Bundt pans have a tendency to stick.
 Especially if they’re “non-stick” and the coating is scratched or wearing off.